 At the risk of sounding like a fanatic, I would recommend the practice of Morning Pages as a potent tool for self discovery.

-What’s a favorite artist date that you’ve taken yourself on?
+What’s a favourite artist date that you’ve taken yourself on?
 Why?

 My favorite artist’s date is a visit to a pet store where they have a large bunny named “George.”
 Visiting with George lifts my spirits.